 Stephen Beresford’s play Three Kings, streamed live from the Old Vic, is about all sorts of things but primarily relationships.
 Patrick tells us tales from his past, the first of which revolves around meeting his father for the first time when he is eight years old.
 During this meeting Patrick learns the bar room game of the three kings which the older man uses here to test the boy’s wits.
 A challenge is set – if the boy can solve the riddle he will see his father again.
 Time moves swiftly forward and the teenage Patrick says he has solved the problem but it’s not so easy to get his father to keep his side of the bargain.
 It transpires that quite apart from being an emotional ogre his fast living and possibly criminal lifestyle leaves him no time for family dynamics… except that Patrick has a half brother.

-The young boy/man has been emotionally abandoned and the effects are all to plain to see in Scott’s performance which is masterly.
+The young boy/man has been emotionally abandoned and the effects are all too plain to see in Scott’s performance which is masterly.
 He takes on all the characters switching seemingly effortlessly between them and as often as not delineating them by a simple gesture or facial expression as much as by altering his voice.
 In this way he holds attention and drives the story forward – it’s a real shame Scott never got to do Jackanory.
-While it was a shame that the original performances had to be cancelled the wait was justified by seeing an actor of undoubted talent at the top of his game.
+While it was a pity that the original performances had to be cancelled the wait was justified by seeing an actor of undoubted talent at the top of his game.
 I didn’t think Scott could better his performance in Sea Wall but I think he may have just done so.

 Matthew Warchus’s interesting directorial choices also enhance the experience.
 He makes much use of close up and we get to see the actor in a way that could never be the case in a theatre; the sweat and tears are all too evident.
 At the same time as the play progresses the screen begins to divide into two and then into three affording the viewer some of the choice of a theatre piece.
 Further it suggests the increasing fragmentation of Patrick’s soul but also reinforcing the notion that there are three key characters (kings) in the story – the father, the son and the half brother….And if you thought that last phrase was going somewhere else, it very nearly did, for it is a foretaste of how they play will end with Patrick on his knees and “praying”.